Why Your New Appliance Will Not Be Repaired (Issues / Problems)

 Most people will call the manufacturer, who most likely will not help.

-You need to reach out to the retailer to do what is reasonable.
 Search for the owner or manager online.
 It's pretty easy to determine the right person.

-Social media will usually get everyone's attention but have a legitimate complaint because it's a two-edged sword.
+Social media will usually get everyone's attention, but have a legitimate complaint because it's a two-edged sword.

 Read More: Most Reliable and Least Serviced Appliances Brands

-A Word About Self-Servicing Dealers
+A Word About Self-Servicing Appliance Dealers

 You would think a self-servicing dealer would be a good thing because of control.

-In the Massachusetts market, you have several good service dealers like Poirier, George Washington Toma Tv and Appliance, Hunter, Doyon's, and Belcher's Appliances all provide decent service in the Boston market.
+In the Massachusetts market, you have several good service dealers like Poirier, George Washington Toma TV and Appliance, Hunter Appliance, and Doyon's.

 Why Do I Invest In Service?